Home > Investors > Annual Meeting > Information Circular > Board

 Board

-The following sections provide an overview of how we have continued to build the right Board with experience and expertise that complements our strategy, how we approach corporate governance, how our Board oversees enterprise-wide risks, and how we approach our sustainability governance and human capital management.
+The following sections provide an overview of how we have continued to build the right Board with experience and expertise that complements our strategy and how we approach corporate governance and risk oversight.

 Our Commitment to Corporate Governance